Roommate’s mom: Son was in custody until police found bomber

 PFLUGERVILLE, Texas (AP) — The mother of a man who lived with suspected serial bomber Mark Conditt in a home north of Austin says her son was kept in police custody until after Conditt died in a fatal confrontation with officers.

-Jennifer Withers told The Associated Press that her 26-year-old son, Collin Thomas, was walking from work Tuesday in Pflugerville to the house he and another man shared with Conditt when a group of officers “flew at him.”

-She says Thomas, who is black, was questioned about the bombings and held overnight.
+Jennifer Withers told The Associated Press that her 26-year-old son, Collin Thomas, was walking from work Tuesday night in Pflugerville to the house he and another man shared with Conditt when a group of officers “flew at him.”
+Withers, who spoke during an interview Thursday, said Thomas, who is black, was handcuffed, taken into custody by SWAT officers and questioned about the bombings.

+She said he was held overnight but that none of his family was notified about where he was.

 Conditt died early Wednesday after detonating a bomb as police were about to arrest him.
 Thomas was eventually released.

-Austin police spokeswoman Anna Sabana says Thomas and Conditt’s other roommate have not been charged.

 Most Read Nation & World Stories